Usage

 protocol, the rule is to take the less used protocol.
 If on one port,

-you get 12 CDP neighbors and 1 LLDP neighbor, this mean that the re-
+you get 12 CDP neighbors and 1 LLDP neighbor, this means that the re-

 mote switch speaks LLDP and does not filter CDP.
 Therefore, we select